Pest Control

 Keith's Pro Tips

-"DIY pest control and integrated pest management is a combination of using chemical products, along with enacting preventative, mechanical, and cultural practices to control your target pest."
+"DIY pest control and integrated pest management is a combination of chemical products, along with enacting preventative, mechanical, and cultural practices to control your target pest."

 DIY Pest Control: How To Do Your Own Pest Control